nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">
 :bulb: **Tip:**<br>

-1. You are able to add optional tags with no restrictions using the `t/` prefix.
+1. You are able to add optional tags with no restrictions using the `t/` prefix.<br>

 2. Additions can be reversed with the `undo` feature.